ricardoarchive/ricardo-simple-redux/README.md

 # Why SimpleRedux?

-Current structure actions + reducers is overcomplex and requires brings too much bolerplate :wink: .
+Current structure actions + reducers is overcomplex and requires too much bolerplate :wink: .

 # Why is it better than what we have today?